-Additionally, they are also in charge of power generators, air-conditioning plants, sewage systems, water distillation units, lighting, and electrical fixtures, and cooling units.
+Additionally, they are also in charge of power generators, emergency generators, air-conditioning plants, sewage systems, water distillation units, lighting, and electrical fixtures, and cooling units.

 We can categorize the Engine Department into two: the licensed members called the marine engineers and the unlicensed crew called engine ratings.

 The head of the shipboard engineering department is the Chief Engineer (C/E).
 He is overall in charge of engine room safety, machinery operation, maintenance, bunkering, and technical administration.

 Specifically, he pays very much attention to the paperwork, checklists, and managerial tasks within his departments.
 He answers directly to the Captain.

 Additionally, he is responsible that the Engineers make proper entries into the Oil Record Book and Engine Log Book.

 The Chief Engineer also monitors the fuel and lube oil consumption.
 This means that the machinery in operation must achieve good and safe performance with economical consumption.

 His salary is about $7,500.00 to $15,000.00 depending on the ship type.

 Sometimes called First Assistant Engineer (1AE), the Second Engineer is the rank below Chief Engineer.
 He is the Executive Officer of the ship’s Engine Department.